+As of September 30, 2011 and December 31, 2010, the outstanding principal balances on REGPARA-secured debt were \$36.3 million, respectively.
 In February 2010, the Company entered into an agreement with an affiliate of DRI, in which the Company sold to DRI its right to receive future royalty payments arising from sales of REGPARA® (cinacalcet HC1) under its license agreement with Kyowa Hakko Kirin.
 Under the agreement, DRI paid the Company an up-front purchase price of \$38.4 million.
 If and when DRI receives two and a half times the amount paid to the Company, the agreement will terminate and the remainder of the royalties, if any, will revert back to the Company.
 In connection with the Company's March 2010 agreement with DRI, the Company granted DRI a security interest in its license agreement with Kyowa Hakko Kirin for REGPARA and certain of its patents and other intellectual property underlying that agreement.
 In the event of a default by NPS under the agreement with DRI, DRI would be entitled to enforce its security interest against NPS and the property described above.
 The Company has determined that it should classify the initial up-front purchase price as debt which should be amortized using the effective interest method over the estimated life of approximately 11 years.
-In accordance with the agreement, on March 1, 2010, DRI received the \$2.1 million royalty owed to NPS for REGPARA sales during the six months ended December 31, 2009, which reduced the liability recorded for the DRI transaction to \$36.3 million, which remains the liability as of June 30, 2011.
-Accrued interest under the DRI agreement was \$3.6 million and \$3.2 million as of June 30, 2011 and December 31, 2010, respectively.
-Through June 30, 2011, \$7.9 million has been paid to DRI.
+In accordance with the agreement, on March 1, 2010, DRI received the \$2.1 million royalty owed to NPS for REGPARA sales during the six months ended December 31, 2009, which reduced the liability recorded for the DRI transaction to \$36.3 million.
+Accrued interest under the DRI agreement was \$2.1 million and \$3.2 million as of September 30, 2011 and December 31, 2010, respectively.
+Through September 30, 2011, \$11.4 million has been paid to DRI.
 The repayment of the remaining \$36.3 million is secured solely by future royalty payments arising from sales of REGPARA by Kyowa Hakko Kirin.
-The effective interest rate under the agreement, including issuance costs, is approximately 18.4%.
+The effective interest rate under the agreement, including issuance costs, is approximately 19.8%.
+The REGPARA-secured debt is non-recourse to the Company.